nf-core/metaboigniter/docs/output.md

 Depending on the pipeline parameters, it can contain one, and up to four different files.

-- the file starting with `sirius_` contains the formula identification by SIRIUS
+- the file starting with `output_sirius_` contains the formula identification by SIRIUS
-- the file starting with `fingerid_` contains the structural identification by FINGERID
+- the file starting with `output_fingerid_` contains the structural identification by FINGERID
-- the file starting with `ms2query_` contains the analogue identification by MS2Query
+- the file starting with `output_ms2query_` contains the analogue identification by MS2Query
-- the last file contains quantification information
+- the last file starting with `output_quantification_` contains quantification information

 All files are TSV (tab separate files) and have a column called "id".
 This ID can be used to match rows across different files.